Author: Todd Eckler, Executive Director of Fiduciary Trust Charitable (Todd also serves as CMO of Fiduciary Trust Company)

 FIDUCIARY TRUST CHARITABLE OFFERS UNIQUE BENEFITS

-Recognizing the growing interest in donor-advised funds, Fiduciary Trust Charitable is launching its donor-advised funds offering this fall.
-It will be available to Fiduciary Trust Company (FTC) clients and through third-party advisors who have custody relationships with Fiduciary Trust.
-Next year, we also plan to offer donor-advised funds through non-profit organizations to support their annual and planned giving objectives.
-This donor-advised fund program offers unique benefits to FTC wealth management
+Fiduciary Trust Charitable’s donor-advised fund offering is available to Fiduciary Trust Company (FTC) clients and through third-party advisors who have custody relationships with Fiduciary Trust.
+This donor-advised fund program offers unique benefits to FTC wealth management clients:

 Clients benefit from their donor-advised fund being managed and supported by the same Fiduciary Trust Company officer as their other accounts with the firm.
 Statements and online information are also consolidated, and administrative paperwork minimized.